Kempsey bus crash

+The Kempsey bus crash killed 35 people and injured 41 on the Pacific Highway near Kempsey, New South Wales on 22 December 1989 when a McCafferty's Coaches coach operating an express service from Brisbane to Sydney collided head on with a Trans City Express coach operating an express service from Sydney to Brisbane.
+It remains the worst road crash in Australia.

+Crash

 The impact snapped seats from their anchor bolts.
 Seats and passengers were thrown forward in the vehicles with a terrific amount of force, which also trapped people and their luggage against the fronts of the buses.
 The force of the impact left the Sydney-bound coach, operated by McCafferty's Coaches, embedded in the front five rows of the cabin of the Brisbane-bound coach, operated by Trans City Express.
-The accident triggered a major emergency response as police, State Emergency Service and volunteer rescuers, firefighters and paramedics attended the accident.
+The crash triggered a major emergency response as police, State Emergency Service and volunteer rescuers, firefighters and paramedics attended the crash.

 A fleet of air ambulances and helicopters carried the injured to hospitals at Kempsey, Port Macquarie, Coffs Harbour and Sydney.
 A New South Wales Coroner's inquiry into the collision found that the driver of the McCafferty's coach fell asleep at the wheel.
 This caused his vehicle to travel straight on through a left-hand curve on the highway and collide with the Trans City Express coach.
 There was no indication that the driver had applied his brakes or dimmed the headlights, the coroner found.
 Neither coach was speeding at the time of the crash, and no mechanical faults were found in either vehicle.